Independence questions in a finite axiom-schematization of first-order logic: Independence

 \paragraph{Hull-supertruth}

-A first variant is the following notion: define the hull of any set of schemes to be the smallest set of schemes containing it and closed under instantiation and legitimate $(i, j)$-transforms, and then define a scheme to be hull-supertrue if for all of its instances, if all schemes in the hull of its hypotheses are true, then all the schemes in the hull of its conclusion are true.
-All the axiom schemes in Proposition~\ref{prop:supertrue1} are hull-supertrue.
+A first variant is the following notion: define the hull of any set of schemes to be the smallest set of schemes containing it and closed under instantiation and legitimate $(i, j)$-transforms, and then define a scheme to be hull-supertrue if for all of its instances, if all the schemes in the hull of its hypotheses are true, then all the schemes in the hull of its conclusion are true.
+Hull-supertruth is stronger for hypothesis-free schemes, but need not be for general schemes.
+All the supertrue axiom schemes of \texttt{TMM} are hull-supertrue.